SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Executing Unit Tests

-The SharePoint Framework supports writing units tests using KarmaJS, Mocha, Chai and Sinon.
+The SharePoint Framework supports writing unit tests using KarmaJS, Mocha, Chai and Sinon.
 These modules are already referenced for you and it is highly recommended at a minimum to test the business logic of your code to get feedback on any potential issues or regressions as soon as possible.
 To have Azure DevOps execute your unit tests, add a `gulp` task.
 Set the path to the `gulpfile` file and set the `Gulp Tasks` option to `test`.

 ![executing unit tests](../../images/azure-devops-spfx-04.png)